Inoxoft/whitelightning-model-library/README.md

 ## 📞 Support

 For questions or issues regarding the model library, please:
-- Open an issue in this repository
+- Open an issues in this repository
 - Contact the WhiteLightning team

 ## License